-In Alignment with the Australian Curriculum/Japanese language: Year 3 and 4 band achievement standards
+In alignment with the Australian Curriculum: Year 3 and 4 band achievement standards

-In japan, people believe a beckoning cat, typically a Japanese bobtail brings good luck to its owner.
-These ornaments are called ‘maneki neko’.
-You may commonly find a cat figure washing its face displayed in many shops/restaurants/parlours and other businesses.
-The cat in this story, Chibi was born in Brisbane and adopted into an English and Japanese bilingual home.
-He understands commands and affections shown in both languages, and spends a lot of his time sleeping.
+In Japan, people believe that a beckoning cat, typically a Japanese bobtail, brings good luck to its owner.
+These ornaments are called “maneki neko.”
+It is common to see a cat figure washing its face displayed in many shops/restaurants/parlors and other businesses.
+The cat in this story, Chibi, was born in Brisbane and adopted into an English and Japanese bilingual home.
+He understands commands and affections in both languages and spends a lot of his time sleeping.
 The story represents a typical day for Chibi.